Projects Supported

 New York, New York

-With an objective of sharing vanishing couture repair and alteration skills, the collaboration will develop a multi-generational after-school program between fashion-focused high school students and NYC’s fashion industry experts and Garment District workers.
+With an objective of sharing vanishing couture repair and alteration skills, the High School of Fashion Industries and Repair Shop will collaborate to develop a multi-generational after-school program between fashion-focused high school students and NYC’s fashion industry experts and Garment District workers.
 The project will also serve as research for extending HSFI's sustainability program into a Repair Certificate.
 The initiative includes developing a training and toolkit for designing and facilitating accessible hands-on repair workshops.

 Chicago, Illinois